 For persons who have a Disability Trust, or who are considering creating a Disability Trust, it is critically important to understand that SSDI is different from SSI, and to know which type of benefit the beneficiary is receiving.
-The reason that accuracy is so important is that—

 - SSDI does not depend upon having limited assets, and it is not affected by distributions from a Disability Trust

 - SSI does depend upon having limited assets, and it is very affected by distributions from a Disability Trust

 Because asset transfers and trust distributions have such different effects upon SSDI and SSI, settlors, beneficiaries and responsible parties should be careful to report accurately whether the beneficiary has SSI, SSDI, or both.

 SSDI is support for a person who has a work history, but no longer can work after becoming disabled.
 It is, in effect, early retirement income for someone who medically no longer is able to work.
 If the person would be entitled to Social Security benefits upon retirement, SSDI treats them as if they were retired when they become disabled before retirement age.
 In fact, when a person who is receiving SSDI reaches age 66, the SSDI automatically converts to ordinary Social Security income.